saifsabir97/simple-reverse-proxy/README.md

 **Steps to set up this project:**

-1. Run Nginx reverse proxy as docker container.
-Navigate to `nginx`, run the command `docker-compose up`.
+1. Navigate to `nginx`, run the command `docker-compose up`.
 This will start the reverse proxy.

-2. Run web server `a`.
-Navigate to `web-server-a`, run the command `docker-compose up`.
+2. Navigate to `web-server-a`, run the command `docker-compose up`.
 This will start the web server `a`.

-2. Run web server `b`.
-Navigate to `web-server-b`, run the command `docker-compose up`.
+2. Navigate to `web-server-b`, run the command `docker-compose up`.
 This will start the web server `b`.

 **Steps to test the project:**